 Monrovia is about 41 miles away from my house so my excitement had to be put on hold temporarily while sitting in the LA traffic.
 Once you get off the exit from I-210, there are signs for Canyon Park.
 Finding the trailhead was easy.
-Some people parked near the residential area and walked up to the trailhead to avoid paying $5 parking fee in the park.
+Some people parked near the residential area and walked up to the trailhead to avoid paying a $5 parking fee in the park.
 I thought about it briefly then decided to forego.
 It’s already 11 AM and all.
-It is about 1 mile walk on the pavement on uphill.
-No thanks..
+It is about a 1-mile walk on the pavement on uphill.
+No thanks.
 Xena would pass out by the time we get to the trailhead.
-Today being a weekday and all, there was a plenty of parking spaces which was nice.
+Today being a weekday and all, there were plenty of parking spaces which was nice.
 When I went inside the Ranger Station to pay the fee, the lady ranger told me Xena can come in too.
-She said it’s a dog friendly place.
+She said it’s a dog-friendly place.
 Love that!

 We got to the waterfalls in an hour including a few stops due to Xena’s temper tantrums (I didn’t take a photo of it even though it was funny because I don’t think she would appreciate it) and stopping for water breaks.
 When we got to the waterfalls, we both were happy! 🙂 It’s time for snacks!

 On the way back, we were about 0.6 miles from the trailhead (we were almost out of the shaded area) on Bill Cull Trail when we ran into a rattlesnake.
 Eeeeeeeekkkk!!!
 I screamed like a little girl!
 My gosh, just look at it!
 Wouldn’t you??
 Luckily, Xena was on a leash and I was able to protect her.